Connecting tracks and architectural landmarks: Liverpool's heritage explored (IEEL038)

 Session five: Study trip (walking tour and train)

-Students will take the train to from Edge Hill Railway Station to Manchester Oxford Road In this session, we will follow the historical route and observe the journey.
+Students will take the train from Edge Hill Railway Station (Liverpool) to Deansgate railway station at Manchester (51 minutes train journey).
+We will follow the historical route in this session and observe the journey.
 Led by the module leader, the students will visit the Science and Industry Museum in Manchester together followed by a walking tour.
-It is a 20 minutes’ walk from the station to the Museum.
+We will pay particular attention to the disused Liverpool Road Railway Station (built in 1830) next to the Museum, which is the oldest surviving passenger railway station building in the world.
+It is 20 minutes’ walk from the station to the Museum.

 Student activity: note-taking and informal discussions.